-When an allegation or safeguarding concern is being investigated, it is likely to be a very stressful experience for the adult subject of the investigation, and potentially for their family members.
-The School recognises the sensitivity of the situation, and that it is important, as the employer, that we offer appropriate welfare support at such a time.
-The School recognises that information is confidential and should not ordinarily be shared with other staff, or with children or parents, careres who are not directly involved in the investigation.

-The School recognises that it has a duty of care to its employees and, as such, will:

-- manage and minimise the stress caused by the allegation; - inform the individual as soon as possible, explaining the likely course of action, guided by the LADO, and the police where necessary; - advise the individual to contact their trade union representative, or a colleague for support; - appoint a named representative to keep the person informed about progress of the case; - provide access to counselling or medical advice where appropriate.
-(This may include support via the local authority's occupational health arrangements); and - not prevent social contact with work colleagues and friends when staff are suspended, unless there is evidence to suggest this may prejudice the gathering of evidence.
+- 1. When an allegation or safeguarding concern is being investigated it is likely to be a very stressful experience for the adult subject of the investigation, and potentially for their family members.
+We recognise it is important, as the employer, that we offer appropriate welfare support at such a time and recognises the sensitivity of the situation.
+We recognise information is confidential and should not ordinarily be shared with other staff or with children or parents who are not directly involved in the investigation. - 2.
+We recognise we have a duty of care to our employees and as such we will: - manage and minimise the stress caused by the allegation; - inform the individual as soon as possible, explaining the likely course of action, guided by the LADO, and the police where necessary; - advise the individual to contact their trade union representative, or a colleague for support; - appoint a named representative to keep the person informed about progress of the case; - provide access to counselling or medical advice where appropriate.
+(For staff in schools maintained by the local authority this may include support via the local authority's occupational health arrangements) and - not prevent social contact with work colleagues and friends, when staff are suspended, unless there is evidence to suggest this may prejudice the gathering of evidence.

-Informing Parents or Carers of the child involved
+13.11 Informing Parents or carers of the child involved

-- 1. Parents/carers will formally be told about the allegation as soon as possible.
+- 1. Parents / carers should formally be told about the allegation as soon as possible.
 The case manager will liaise with the LADO, and where appropriate children's social care and police on what information can be disclosed. - 2.
-The School will follow KCSiE 2023 when informing and updating parents/carers.
-We will follow those paragraphs regarding the need for confidentiality and, where relevant, outline to any party, including parents/carers, the restrictions imposed by The Education Act 2011, which amended the Education Act 2002, regarding reporting restrictions.
-These provisions made it an offence (except in the limited circumstance expressly permitted by the legislation) for any person to publish any material that may lead to the identification of a teacher in a school who has been accused by, or on behalf of, a child from the same school (where that identification would identify the teacher as the subject of the allegation).
+As a school we will follow KCSiE 2023 when informing and updating parents.
+We will follow those paras regarding the need for confidentiality and where relevant outline to any party, including parents and carers the restrictions imposed by The Education Act 2011, amended the Education Act 2002, regarding reporting restrictions.
+These provisions made it an offence (except in the limited circumstance expressly permitted by the legislation), for any person to publish any material that may lead to the identification of a teacher in a school who has been accused by, or on behalf of, a child from the same school (where that identification would identify the teacher as the subject of the allegation).